gurrenm3/MemoryAddress/README.md

 var currentHealth = playerHealth.Read(); // getting the value of an address playerHealth.Write(1000); // setting the value of the address
 ```

+## Why does this exist?
+The leading Memory libraries are great, but can be bulky and poorly optimized.
+If you want to just read or write values in memory, they are not the best option.
+This library uses OOP programming to achieve ~3x faster read/write speeds than the leading libraries.
+Additionally, this library comes with a handful of helpful extension methods that you'll probably need if you're dealing with Memory.
+Finally, everything in this library is documented, making it easy to understand what's happening.